KIC/pandas-ml-quant/pandas-ml-common/Readme.md

 This module holds all common extensions and utilities for the pandas ml quant stack.

 * easy joining of data frames with multi indexes
-* access to nested numpy arrays
+* access to nested numpy arrays in data frame columns (`df.ml.values`)
-* dynamic method call providing suitable *args and **kwargs
+* dynamic method call providing suitable *args and **kwargs (dependency injection)
+* convenient plotting short cuts like stacked bar chart
-* picture encodings
+* serialisation utils
 * re-scalings